zaphosting/docs/docs/cs2-firststeps-dashboard.md

 ---
 id: cs2-firststeps-dashboard
-title: CS2 - Dashboard overview
+title: Counter-Strike 2 - Dashboard Overview
 description: Information about the dashboard of an CS2 server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Dashboard
 ---